TabbyML/tabby/docs/parallel.md

 # Multithreading and parallelism

-CTranslate2 has 2 level of parallelization:
+CTranslate2 has 2 levels of parallelization:

 * `inter_threads` which is the maximum number of batches executed in parallel.<br/>**=> Increase this value to increase the throughput.**
 * `intra_threads` which is the number of OpenMP threads that is used per batch.<br/>**=> Increase this value to decrease the latency on CPU.**